 Furthermore, based on Definition~\ref{definition-hub}~\cite{savic2017analysis}, for each snapshot, nodes are categorized into two groups: \textit{hubs} and \textit{non-hubs}.
 Using this partitioning, we compare the $F_1$ scores of hub and non-hub nodes to investigate the impact of node centrality on embedding intrinsic quality.
 The comparison is carried out using the Mann-Whitney U (MWU) test~\cite{mann1947test}.
 The MWU test checks the null hypothesis that the $F_1$ scores for group \textit{hubs} do not tend to be either greater or smaller than those in group \textit{non-hubs}.
 Additionally, we calculate two probabilities of superiority (PS), which measure the strength of stochastic inequality: \begin{itemize} \item PS(hubs): The probability that a randomly selected \textit{hub} has a higher $F_1$ score than a randomly selected \textit{non-hub}. \item PS(non-hubs): The probability that a randomly selected \textit{non-hub} has a higher $F_1$ score than a randomly selected \textit{hub}. \end{itemize}

-If the null hypothesis of the MWU test is rejected ($p$-value below 0.05) then we can state that there are statistically significant differences between \textit{hubs} and \textit{non-hubs}.
-If $PS_{hubs} \gg PS_{non-hubs}$ then hubs tend to have intrinsically better node embedding vectors, while for $PS_{non-hubs} \gg PS_{hubs}$ exactly the opposite holds.
+If the null hypothesis of the MWU test is rejected ($p$-value below 0.05), we can state that there are statistically significant differences between \textit{hubs} and \textit{non-hubs}.
+If $PS_{hubs} \gg PS_{non-hubs}$, hubs tend to have intrinsically better node embedding vectors, while for $PS_{non-hubs} \gg PS_{hubs}$ the exact opposite holds.